BDC Hamburger Icon

 On-premises call center software

 In most cases, you’ll need to guess how many lines you’ll need for the coming three to five years and commit to them.
-If you find that you underestimate your requirements, you might have to buy or rent a brand-new PBX if the initial one lacks the necessary capacity.
+If you find that you underestimate your requirements, you might have to buy or rent a brand-new PBX in the event the initial one lacks the necessary capacity.
 If you overestimate how many lines you need, you’ll be contractually obliged to keep making payments on all of them.

 Cloud-based call center software